snap-labs/snap-watchdog-tricks/README.md

 API Documentation
 -----------------
-An example to restart gunicorn web servers on python source code changes
+An example to restart celery when python source code changes in the main directory, or a parallel directory by using TouchFileTrick

     tricks:
     - snap_watchdog_tricks.tricks.CheckBeforeAutoRestartTrick: